hyphanet/plugin-WebOfTrust/STYLE.md

   Curly brackets which may follow are added to the same line and separated with a single space.
   Example: `if(...) {`

+- Assertions are written as `assert(BOOLEAN)` instead of `assert BOOLEAN` even though Java allows the latter.
+  This is to match e.g. `if(BOOLEAN) ...` also requiring parentheses.
+  Notice that Java assertions also support adding a value as documentation which will be converted to String and used as message of the AssertionError exception which is thrown in case the assertion fails.
+  Example: `assert(BOOLEAN) : VALUE;`

 ## Git